- Plesk for Linux

 - Let’s Encrypt 2.2.2 20 July 2017 (Windows)

-Plesk Control Panel certificate was changed from a valid SSL certificate to Let's Encrypt certificate during Daily Maintenance task.
+Plesk Control Panel certificate is changed from a valid SSL certificate to Let's Encrypt certificate during Daily Maintenance task.

-This is Plesk bug with ID EXTLETSENC-222 that is planned to be fixed in future Let's Encrypt updates.
+This is Plesk bug with ID EXTLETSENC-222 that has been fixed in Let’s Encrypt 2.2.2